MASC Arts Awards

 • The School of Dance

-• a mentorship with a published author
+• Literary Arts Mentorship – one-on-one mentorship with a professional author

 What people are saying